OrenBen-Meir/Linux-Virtual-Character-Driver/README.md

 	cat /var/log/syslog

-It will give you instructions on how to insert your device
+It will give you instructions on how to insert your device.
+Please follow them.

+5. To allow the device to be usable without super user privilages to test it, write:

+		make usrdevpriv

-5. Once you are done doing the instructions, and following any in the syslog, you can test your module.
+6. Once you are done doing the instructions, and following any in the syslog, you can test your module.

 ## Testing your module

-To test your driver, you could use either gcc or python.
+To test your driver, you need gcc.
 You need to be in the Test directory in your terminal with the expected output:
 		/path/to/repo/Linux-Virtual-Character-Driver/Test$

-#### Using python

-Just type:

-	python test.py

-#### Using c/gcc

-To compile, type:
+To compile your test, type:

 	gcc -o test test.c

 To run your executable, type:

 	./test

+You can rerun your executable as many times as you need

 If you want to remove your executable you compiled, write: